 The Partners in Ministry Designated Offering Program at Grace is one of the ways that we are Reaching Out in Christ's Love.
 Each month, we pass the plate for an organization that aligns with our Mission, and about whose mission our members and friends feel passionately.
 Our impact is doubled thanks to the Grace Foundation, who match every gift dollar for dollar, up to $2,000/month.

-Grace Lutheran Church has a long history of helping refugees and asylum seekers, and the Asylum Ministry Fund sets aside resources for direct aid to individuals in and around Boulder on a case by case basis.
-Longtime members may remember when Grace provided resettlement assistance to Vietnamese refugees.
-At present, this fund is dedicated to providing support for Emmanuel Rusaka, who came to us at Grace in 2017.
-Currently, his asylum case is moving through the US legal system and he is pursuing an education at DU that will help him achieve his dream of making a difference for his country.
-Your donations contribute to his legal fees and education, and enable us to give his family in Congo stability during ongoing turmoil in that country.
+Grace Lutheran Church has a long history of helping refugees and asylum seekers, and the Asylum Ministry Fund sets aside resources for direct aid to individuals in and around Boulder on a case-by-case basis.
+At present, this fund is dedicated to providing support for Emmanuel Rusaka, who came to us at Grace in 2017 and is now in his 4th year as a pending asylee.
+Donations contribute to his legal fees and education, and enable Grace Lutheran Church to give his family in Congo stability during ongoing turmoil in that country.
+The hope is to raise enough funds for three more classes which would enable Emmanuel to graduate in June 2023.

 Below are the organizations we have contributed to over the past few years through our designated PiM Offering.